 Application Process for General Ethics and Interdisciplinary Ethics Fellowships

-For 2022-23, the McCoy Family Center for Ethics in Society at Stanford seeks to appoint up to four postdoctoral fellows.
+For 2023-24, the McCoy Family Center for Ethics in Society at Stanford seeks to appoint up to four postdoctoral fellows across the two programs described below.
 Selected fellows will be designated as General Ethics Fellows or Interdisciplinary Ethics Fellows.
 The two types of fellows have some distinct training opportunities and responsibilities, but they form a common community and participate together in the Center’s intellectual life.
 All applicants will be considered for both types of fellowships and do not need to tailor their application for one or the other type of fellowship.

 Applicants for these positions must have normative training and hold a Ph.D. in Philosophy or Political Science.
 Scholars with a Ph.D. in Law will also be considered so long as their work focuses on ethical dimensions of public policy or law.